Mental Health in the Workplace

 We have been thoroughly enjoying the Mental Health webinar that you have been hosting and have come away with lots of great tidbits. – Brain Tumour Foundation of Canada

-Optional Webinar Recording: Get access to the webinar recording for 7 days.
+Optional Webinar Recordings: Participants have the option of purchasing access to the webinar recording for 7 days following the live event.

 - 100% of past participants said they now have a better understanding of mental health in the workplace.

 - 100% of past participants said they got strategies to help their staff and colleagues.